techidaily/site-facebook/source/_posts/achieve-serenity-by-shutting-down-fb-alerts.md

 ### More Confidence

- Avoiding social media can improve your confidence if you're prone to[social media comparison](https://www.makeuseof.com/social-media-making-you-sad-scientific-studies/) .
+ Avoiding social media can improve your confidence if you're prone to [social media comparison](https://www.makeuseof.com/social-media-making-you-sad-scientific-studies/) .
 You get time to focus on yourself, elevate your confidence level and encourage yourself to embrace rather than fall victim to a comparison trap.

 ## How to Block Facebook Notifications